Why most people think with emotion over reason

 Anger

-Before, let’s say in the Stone Age, when someone angered us, we would typically fight to subdue that person, often times killing them in the process.
-Of course, this was a never ending cycle, and tribes would often fight against other times on a regular basis.
+Before let’s say in the Stone Age, when someone angered us, we would typically fight to subdue that person, often killing them in the process.
+Of course, this was a never-ending cycle, and tribes would often fight against other times regularly.

-Today, we have learned to use our rational thoughts in order to temper and override our anger and willingness to harm others to maintain a peaceful and cooperative society.
+Today, we have learned to use our rational thoughts to temper and override our anger and willingness to harm others to maintain a peaceful and cooperative society.

 So sometimes, these emotions can have a negative impact as well.
-And our higher cognitive functions such as our rational thoughts are necessary in order to “override” these feelings.
+And our higher cognitive functions such as our rational thoughts are necessary to “override” these feelings.

 We can conclude that sometimes, thinking with logic over emotion is beneficial and even necessary to counteract our subconscious mind.

-On another note, internalizing a lot of these negative emotions for an extended period of time wreak havoc on our emotional and physical wellbeing.
+On another note, internalizing a lot of these negative emotions for an extended time wreaks havoc on our emotional and physical well-being.
 They’re not healthy emotions, certainly not in the long term, to say the least.

 But more importantly, I think we must learn to incorporate and combine our logical thinking with our emotions.
 Both our emotions and rational thoughts are important to make good decisions that will benefit us.

 That means that we frequently know intuitively what’s right and wrong, and what’s the objective truth and what’s not.
-A lot of our observations and thinking happens subconscious, outside our conscious awareness.
+A lot of our observations and thinking happen subconsciously, outside our conscious awareness.
 But that doesn’t make it any less essential.

 Conclusion

-I think that in order to make our best decisions, we must learn to incorporate what our intuition says, and combine it with our logical thinking in order to come to the appropriate consensus.
+I think that to make our best decisions, we must learn to incorporate what our intuition says, and combine it with our logical thinking to come to the appropriate consensus.

 Relying strictly on our reason to make our decisions might not be the best choice either.
 We’re humans, and our feelings matter.
 That’s why we should consult both our feelings and our reason before making an important decision.